 Information for new Centres

 Once providers have completed the Centre Approval process and registered as a Centre, the first question that is often asked is ‘how do I draw down funding for NCFE CACHE qualifications?’
-This section deals with the two public funding bodies who Centres will most regularly deal with, the Education and Skills Funding Agency.
+This section deals with the public funding body who Centres will most regularly deal with, the Education and Skills Funding Agency.

 Accessing funding for learners aged 16-19

 The Education and skills Funding Agency (ESFA) funds FE colleges, sixth-form colleges, sixth-forms in schools and academies to provide study programmes for:

 - learners aged 16 to 19

 - learners up to the age of 25 when they have a Learning Disability Assessment (LDA) or Education, Health and Care Plan (EHCP)